PereGinebra/GraphPercolation/README.md

 # Graph Percolation (Projecte A)
 Generation and percolation of graphs for an algorithmics project at FIB UPC.

-In collaboration with Joan Domingo Navarro
+Done in collaboration with Joan Domingo Navarro